UC-Irvine-CS175/final-project-gan-guardians/src/model/GAN/README.md

 dataset.
 It defines various directory and file names as paths, batch sizes as the numbers of images per batch, max number of epochs, type of accelerators (to use for training), and other parameters related to hardware training settings, as well as the dm_state which sets the partition of data into either train, val, or test.
-Right now the number of epochs is 100 but it might benefit from another 100 epochs so we are testing with 200 epochs too.
+As of now we are using 800 epochs in the code that we ran.

 ## 2. Generator